UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Gexa rewards higher energy usage with credits, while APG&E offers stable, low-effort billing for customers.

 If you are skimming for an immediate answer, this comparison highlights the fundamental differences between these two providers.
-Gexa rewards high usage with credits, while APG&E provides stability for those who don’t want to watch their meter every day.
+Gexa rewards high usage with substantial bill credits, while APG&E provides rate stability for those who don’t want to watch their smart meter every single day.

 Infographic showing Gexa Energy's 100% renewable plans and bill credits for 1,000+ kWh usage.